Bertrand31/AirportMatching/README.md

 location, and matching each of them with the nearest airport.

-For the purpose of this demonstration, we will be consuming rows from a CSV file, and printing them to stdout.
+For the purpose of this demonstration, we will be consuming rows from a CSV file, and printing them to `stdout`.
 In a real-world setting, this service would likely consume a stream (Kafka, Kinesis, RabbitMQ, etc.) and write its results to storage medium such as a database (for example Cassandra) or a filesystem.